ausbin/webzone/content/about.md

 ![A photo of me][i1]

-Hi, I'm Austin Adams, a junior in Computer Science at the [Georgia Institute of Technology][1].
+Hi, I'm Austin Adams, a senior in Computer Science at the [Georgia Institute of Technology][1].
 Since I enjoy low-level work and computer science theory, I chose the Theory and Systems & Architecture [threads][2], and I expect to graduate in Fall 2018.